 - Moisturize.
 Your hair needs moisture to make it soft, supple, and resilient.
 The moisture that is naturally stored within your hair strand may not be enough to keep it flexible.
 That is why you need to regularly moisturize your hair with a leave-in conditioner and other moisturizing products.

 - Lightweight oils.
 Light oils are more absorbent and thus better suited for low porosity hair.
 They don’t burden your hair and can penetrate deep into the hair shaft.

 - Deep condition with heat.
-Apply a conditioning product and use a steamer, thermal cap, or hooded dryer to heat up your hair.
+Apply a conditioning product and use a steamer, thermal cap, or hooded dryer for locs to heat up your hair.
 Heat opens up the tightly woven cuticle and allows the conditioner to push moisture into your hair shaft.
 Trap the moisture by rinsing it off with cold water, which closes the cuticle.

 - Humectants are key.
 Humectants are formulas that love water and are great for low porosity hair.
 These include pectin, honey, glycerin, and aloe vera.

 - Make sure you keep strands hydrated, by conditioning regularly; in addition to a regular conditioner, use a deep conditioning treatment in the shower when the hair cuticle is open weekly, and a leave-in conditioner too.